The empathy exploit comes to Minnesota

 This is not just a Minnesota problem.
 It’s a Western problem: the empathy exploit (or suicidal empathy as professor Gad Saad has talked about).
 Our goodwill, weaponized.
 Our institutions, asleep or corrupt.

-In their zeal to “right historic wrongs,” liberal policymakers and compliant journalists have stripped away safeguards in the name of equity.
+In their zeal to “right historic wrongs,” policymakers have stripped away diligence in the name of equity.
 The result?
 Corruption thriving inside systems that virtue signal but do not safeguard.
 And it’s ordinary citizens — overwhelmed by taxes and inflation — who pay the price.

 Western civilization’s future hangs by a thread of public trust.
 That trust dies when compassion becomes cover for corruption.